13+ Crucial New Blogger Tips and Strategies

 After receiving endless emails and messages from new bloggers about discouragement, exhaustion, confusion, and overwhelm, I couldn’t help but to write you a love and encouragement letter full of new blogger tips.
-Those exact words are part of my tagline by the way, so what better post to write for you than this one.

 Realizing it was more of an epidemic occurrence than just the minority, I felt I wanted to address some topics that could potentially set you free from your doubts and fears as a new blogger.

 Full-time bloggers are one of the most dedicated, resilient human beings I’ve ever met.
 However, along with that title comes great responsibility which can quickly make things difficult to handle.
 Especially, when life inevitably interferes.

 Children, house chores, full-time jobs, loved ones…. all require a piece of us, and spreading ourselves too thin can result in discouragement and overwhelm.